Black bear in a tree

 5. Mount Cammerer

 The hike to Mount Cammerer is just over 11 miles long (roundtrip), so this is definitely a strenuous hike for seasoned hikers, not necessarily for beginners.
-You’ll begin at the Low Gap Trailhead located at the Cosby Campground where you’ll steadily climb the old-growth forest.
+You’ll begin at the Low Gap Trailhead located at the Cosby Campground, where you’ll steadily climb the old-growth forest.
 The peak of Mount Cammerer sits at approximately 4,928 feet and provides one of the best views in the entire national park.
-At the very end of the trial is a Western-style fire tower, offering 360-degree views of the Smoky Mountains and its colorful autumn foliage.
+At the very end of the trail is a Western-style fire tower, offering 360-degree views of the Smoky Mountains and the colorful autumn foliage.

 Now you know a few of the best autumn hikes in the Smokies!
 Learn more about other things to do in the Smoky Mountains in the fall so you can start planning a fun getaway.
 We hope to welcome you to the area very soon!